htorrespo/js-learning/practices/1_modern-javascript-app.md

+# The Anatomy of a Modern JavaScript Application

+There’s no doubt that the JavaScript ecosystem changes fast.
+Not only are new tools and frameworks introduced and developed at a rapid rate, the language itself has undergone big changes with the introduction of ES2015 (aka ES6).
+Understandably, many articles have been written complaining about how difficult it is to learn modern JavaScript development these days.

 ## Who Should Read This?
 This is for all front-end developers who wish to improve their JavaScript skills.

 You’ll need to be familiar with HTML and CSS and have a reasonable level of understanding of JavaScript in order to follow the discussion.